Ron Wolf

-Ronald Wolf (born December 30, 1938) is the former American football general manager (GM) of the National Football League's Green Bay Packers.
+Ronald Wolf (born December 30, 1938) is an American former professional football executive who was a general manager (GM) of the National Football League (NFL)'s Green Bay Packers.
 Wolf is widely credited with bringing success to a Packers franchise that had rarely won during the two decades prior to Wolf joining the organization.
 He also played a significant role in personnel operations with the Oakland and Los Angeles Raiders from 1963 to 1975 and again from 1978 to 1990.
 He joined Green Bay's front office in November 1991 from a personnel director's job with the New York Jets.
 He was inducted into the Pro Football Hall of Fame in August 2015.

-Biography

 Early life

 Wolf was born in New Freedom, Pennsylvania on December 30, 1938.
 After serving three years in the Army, Wolf played college baseball at Maryville College in Tennessee.
 After college, he worked for Pro Football Illustrated, a Chicago sports newspaper.

+Executive career

 Oakland/Los Angeles Raiders

 Wolf became a scout for the Raiders in 1963.
 With the Raiders, Wolf took part in drafting such notable players as Art Shell, Gene Upshaw, Ken Stabler, and Jack Tatum, all of whom would play for the Super Bowl XI Championship team in 1976, and later such players as Howie Long, Marcus Allen, and Matt Millen, all of the Super Bowl XVIII Championship team in 1983, the then Los Angeles Raiders.

 After the death of Raiders owner Al Davis, Wolf was rumored to possibly come back to Oakland.
-He didn't specify that he wanted to have a full-time job as General Manager there, but he told the new ownership team that he would assist them with anything they needed.
-In an interview with the Milwaukee Journal Sentinel he supported Green Bay Packers director of football operations, Reggie McKenzie as a perfect candidate for the GM position in Oakland and called him a "tremendous evaluator" when it comes to finding players.
+He didn't specify that he wanted to have a full-time job as general manager there, but he told the new ownership team that he would assist them with anything they needed.
+In an interview with the Milwaukee Journal Sentinel he supported Green Bay Packers director of football operations, Reggie McKenzie, as a perfect candidate for the GM position in Oakland and called him a "tremendous evaluator" when it came to finding players.